-Angie’s List helps more than 1.5 million members find the best service providers in their area.
-They partnered with us because they wanted to reach and help even more people, which we determined would be accomplished best by improving their page organization and making it easier for their mobile audience to view the site through responsive design.
+They partnered with SmallBox because they wanted to reach and help even more people, which we determined could be accomplished best by improving their page organization and making it easier for their mobile audience to view the site via responsive design.

-Then the really fun part began.
-After working out the content types and priority, we worked collaboratively with the AL team to design the new responsive layouts.
+After gaining an understanding of the content types and priority, we worked collaboratively with the Angie’s List team to design the new responsive layouts.

-Wireframes became full designs, which were then coded by our developer extraordinaire, Jordan, and handed to the AL development team.
+Wireframes became full designs, which were then coded by our developer extraordinaire, Jordan, and handed to the Angie’s List development team for implementation.